Jan9103/numng_repo/README.md

 If you

 * want to have something added
-* encountered a issue with loading of a package
+* encountered a issue a package
 * want your project to be removed
+  * or want to be added to a blocklist

 please open a issue or pull-request with all relevant information.